deepak-411/career.ai/README.md

-# 🚀 mycareer.ai
+#  Mycareer.ai
 ### AI-Driven Adaptive Onboarding & Learning Engine

 mycareer.ai is an AI-powered onboarding platform designed to solve inefficiencies in traditional corporate training systems.
 It dynamically analyzes a candidate’s current capabilities and generates a personalized, role-specific learning roadmap — enhanced with an audio summary for seamless learning during commutes.

 ---

-## 📌 Problem Statement
+##  Problem Statement

 Current corporate onboarding systems rely on static, one-size-fits-all training programs.
 This leads to:

-- ⏳ Experienced hires wasting time on known concepts
+-  Experienced hires wasting time on known concepts
-- 😵 Beginners being overwhelmed by advanced modules
+-  Beginners being overwhelmed by advanced modules
-- 📉 Reduced learning efficiency and engagement
+-  Reduced learning efficiency and engagement

-### 🎯 The Challenge
+###  The Challenge

 Build an AI-driven adaptive learning engine that: